engichang1467/VancouverTrailsAPI/README.md

 # Vancouver Trails Recommendation REST API

-A REST API that stores (alomost) all the trails data in BC, and a recommendation algorithm that helps user to recommend trails to walk based on their locations.
+A REST API that stores (almost) all the trails data in BC, and a recommendation algorithm that helps user to recommend trails to walk based on their locations.

 Technologies: Python, FastAPI, and SQLAlchemy